andruschka/quickswitcher/Readme.md

 Quickly switch between routes or execute search with `ctrl + k` - (just like in slack).
 Quickswitcher has no dependencies 😇

+## Usage with keymaster
+You can also use 'keymaster' if you want osx cmd supprt.
+Just integrate `https://github.com/madrobby/keymaster` into your project.

 ## Integration Examples
 The CDN way
 ```html